jaimetrovoada/jaimetrovoada/README.md

 - 👯 I’m looking to collaborate on **Full-stack projects**

+- 🤝 I’m looking for help with **learning React, Node.js and Express**

 - 👨‍💻 All of my projects are available at [https://jaimetrovoada.github.io/](https://jaimetrovoada.github.io/)

 - 💬 Ask me about **HTML, CSS, JavaScript, React, Node**

 - 📫 How to reach me **jaimetrovoada@gmail.com**

+- ⚡ Fun fact **I enjoy taking pictures of things I when I'm walking around**

 <h3 align="left">Connect with me:</h3>
 <p align="left">